Yemi-Kehinde/platomics-TA/README.md

     service/db1 created
     service/db2 created

+   I created custom nginx.conf files for both db1 and db2 to ensure that each service listens on the required ports (6379 for db1 and 5432 for db2).
+These configurations are managed via ConfigMaps in Kubernetes.
+   Referenece: "nginx-db1.conf and nginx-db2.conf"

+   - Create ConfigMap for db1 & db2:
+     kubectl create configmap nginx-db1-config --from-file=nginx-db1.conf -n project-plato kubectl create configmap nginx-db2-config --from-file=nginx-db2.conf -n project-plato

+   These ConfigMaps store the nginx.conf files and make them available to the db1 and db2 deployments.

+   # Verify the ConfigMap Mount:
+     For db1: kubectl exec -it db1-84bbbcc84d-db2jp  -n project-plato -- cat /etc/nginx/nginx.conf
+     For db2: kubectl exec -it db2-6ff65497b4-khg5b -n project-plato -- cat /etc/nginx/nginx.conf
    # Ensure that db1 is exposed on port 6379 and db2 on port 5432
   - Verify the services:
     kubectl get services -n project-plato